Thanks for signing up for the BlackBean newsletter!

 We're obsessed, too.
 Not with fitness optimization (though maybe we should be) or even with time management optimization (though we definitely should be).
 We are obsessed with website optimization.
 Hopefully, by the end of this article, you will be too.

-What is website optimization?
+What is website performance?
 Why should you care?

 Years ago, I read something that stuck with me: there's no such thing as "more optimal."
 Optimal is binary; you're optimal, or you're suboptimal.
 Optimization is a march toward an ideal form.
 It's a series of attempts to reach perfection, and let's be honest: you won't.